Your base camp for

-The wide porch, fireplace and firepit deck at the Cabin welcomes in every season, but especially so in the cooler months.
-Depending on the weather members will set out to enjoy the trails on foot, snowshoes or cross country skis, perhaps even on horseback – a tip of the cowboy hat to the early days of ranching along Clear Creek.
+The wide porch, fireplace and firepit deck at the Clubhouse welcomes in every season, but especially so in the cooler months.
+Depending on the weather, members will set out to enjoy the trails on foot, snowshoes or cross country skis.
 This is a place to connect with neighbors, share a warm cup or a light meal, and generally enjoy what Thoreau described as the best thing one can be – a friend to a friend.

-From the top of any of the ski resorts that ring the lake you’ll hear people say, this is the bluest lake, and bluest sky I’ve ever seen.
-But our 300+ days of sunshine are but part of the story.
-Clear Creek also offers all the winter fun without the hassles – while the mountains average over 300 inches of fluffy snow, Clear Creek averages just 30 inches – so you enjoy all the access without any of the headaches.
-The lighter snow loads also save on construction framing costs.
+From the top of any of the ski resorts that ring the lake you’ll hear people say this is the bluest lake, and bluest sky they’ve ever seen.
+Our 300+ days of sunshine are but part of the story.
+Clear Creek offers all the winter fun without the hassles – while the western facing slopes average over 300 inches of snow, Clear Creek averages just 30 inches – so you enjoy all the access without any of the headaches.
+The lighter snow loads also save on construction costs.

 The Path Less Traveled.